unexpectedpanda/retool/readme.md

 ### By region
 The input dat is split into regions, then each region is processed in a specific order.
-Each region cannot include titles that are in the regions that precede it; if it does, it is marked as a clone.
+If a region has a title of the same name in one of the regions that precedes it, it is marked as a clone.
 The USA version of a title is usually considered canonical.

 Regions are parsed in the following order: